School of Graduate and Professional Studies

 The Kern Family Foundation Cultures of Character Scholarships

 The Cultures of Character Scholarship was established thanks to the generosity of the Kern Family Foundation.
-The Kern Family Foundation is enabling North Central to provide scholarships to students who are underrepresented in administrative ranks or who currently serve underserved communities.
 Annual scholarships will be awarded for 20-40 percent off tuition for select candidates who meet the eligibility criteria.

 - Interested candidates must be first be accepted to the master of education in educational leadership program.